Tag: Emotional Wellness

 • The Gentle Strength of Boundaries

-Many of us struggle with setting boundaries, not because we don’t know what we need — but because we’re afraid of what will happen if we say it out loud.
+Many of us struggle with setting boundaries — not because we don’t know what we need, but because we’re afraid of what will happen if we say it out loud.
 The fear of rejection or abandonment.
 The anxiety that we’ll seem selfish or unkind.
 The discomfort of potential conflict.
 For some, there’s guilt and a…

 • You’re Allowed to Be Tired

-There’s a kind of tiredness that runs deeper than sleep.The kind that lingers in your bones even after a full night of rest.The kind that doesn’t go away with coffee or a weekend off.
-This kind of tired is not laziness.It’s not failure.It’s not something to push through.
-It’s a signal.A whisper from your body.A…
+There’s a kind of tiredness that runs deeper than sleep.
+The kind that lingers in your bones even after a full night of rest.
+The kind that doesn’t go away with coffee or a weekend off.
+The kind that makes you stare at a simple task and wonder how you ever used to find it…

 • The Gift of Saying No

 Why boundaries aren’t rejection — they’re self-respect There’s a kind of power that doesn’t shout.
 It doesn’t show up in titles or loud opinions.
-It doesn’t fill up every room it enters.
-Sometimes, power looks like a quiet no. A soft voice, steady and kind, that says: I can’t right now.
-That’s not for me.…
+It doesn’t fill every room it enters.
+It doesn’t perform or persuade or push.
+Sometimes, power looks like a quiet no. A soft voice, steady and kind, that says: I can’t…

 • You Don’t Have to Have It All Figured Out

-I remember a morning on the road when the map looked more like a question mark than a plan.
-The evening before, I had pulled into a quiet patch of pine forest.
-There was no cell service, no signal—just the hum of the wind and the occasional crackle of pinecones under paw (my dogs, always…
+I remember a morning in Sweden, partway through a solo trip with the dogs last spring, when the map looked more like a question mark than a plan.
+The evening before, I’d pulled into a quiet patch of pine forest.
+No cell service, no signal — just wind moving through the trees and the occasional…

 • When You Feel Like You’re Falling Behind (You’re Not)

-Some days, it feels like the world is moving faster than I can follow.Everyone’s building, launching, planning, sharing.And I’m… pausing.
+Some days, it feels like the world is moving faster than I can follow.
+Everyone’s building, launching, planning, sharing.
+Announcing the next thing before the last thing has even settled.
+And I’m… pausing.
 Reflecting.
 Starting slowly.
 Sometimes, not starting at all.
-If you’ve ever felt like you’re falling behind — like you missed a memo, or forgot how to “keep up” — this post is for you.And let…
+If you’ve ever felt like you’re falling behind — like you missed a memo,…